 Considerations Guidance Operator Procedures Type Certificate Holder Guidance Operators must obtain advice from the Type Certificate Holder and engine manufacturer concerning both operations in potentially contaminated airspace and/or to/from aerodromes contaminated by volcanic ash, including subsequent maintenance action.
 Guidance for Company Personnel Publish procedures for flight planning, operations and maintenance.
 Review of flight crew procedures for detection of volcanic ash and associated escape manoeuvres.
-Type Certificate Holder advice on operations to/from aerodromes

-contaminated by volcanic ash including performance.
+Type Certificate Holder advice on operations to/from aerodromes contaminated by volcanic ash including performance.

-Flight Planning These considerations will be applicable to all flights that plan to operate in airspace or to/from aerodromes which may be contaminated by volcanic ash.
+These considerations will be applicable to all flights that plan to operate in airspace or to/from aerodromes which may be contaminated by volcanic ash.

-NOTAM and ASHTAM The operator must closely monitor NOTAM and ASHTAM to ensure that the latest information concerning volcanic ash is available to crews.
+The operator must closely monitor NOTAM and ASHTAM to ensure that the latest information concerning volcanic ash is available to crews.

-SIGMETs The operator must closely monitor SIGMETs to ensure that the latest information concerning volcanic ash is available to crews.
+The operator must closely monitor SIGMETs to ensure that the latest information concerning volcanic ash is available to crews.

-Departure, Destination and any Alternates Degree of contamination, additional performance, procedures and maintenance consideration.
+Degree of contamination, additional performance, procedures and maintenance consideration.

-Routing Policy Shortest period in and over contaminated area.
+Shortest period in and over contaminated area.

-Diversion Policy Maximum allowed distance from a suitable alternate.
+Maximum allowed distance from a suitable alternate.

 Availability of alternates outside contaminated area.

 Diversion policy after an ash encounter.

-Minimum Equipment List Consider additional restrictions for dispatching aircraft:
+Consider additional restrictions for dispatching aircraft:

-/ Dispatch air conditioning packs;
+air conditioning packs;

-Deviation Guide • engine bleeds;
+• engine bleeds;

 air data computers;

 • standby instruments;

 • navigation systems;

 Auxiliary Power Unit (APU);

 Airborne Collision Avoidance System (ACAS);

 Terrain Awareness Warning System (TAWS);

 provision of crew oxygen; and

 supplemental oxygen for passengers.

 (This list is not necessarily exhaustive.)